zenoss/query/README.md

                                     series as a participant in a calculated expression (see "expression" below)
-                    "id"          : a caller-defined tag for the series, "aggregator"  : "<aggregator>" valid values are "avg", "min", "max", and "sum", "rate"        : true or false,
+                    "id"          : a caller-defined tag for the series, "aggregator"  : Aggregator to be used by OpenTSDB to combine values when downsampling. valid values are "avg", "min", "max", and "sum".
+                                    If not specified, will default to "avg".
+                    "interpolator": The type of interpolator to be used to fill in missing data points for the series.
+                                    Valid values are: "linear", "none".
+                                    If not specified, defaults to "none"
+                    "rate"        : true or false,
                     "rateOptions" : { // optional
                         "counter"        : true or false,